 - You can also choose to use hyperlinks only, instead of embed codes, to link to the content.

-- If you are embedding content within your LMS, you may want to consider setting up referring URL access, which would allow you to access the Modules without using your proxy sign-on as an intermediary.
+- If you are embedding content within your LMS, you may want to consider setting up referring URL access, which would allow users to access Credo's platform without using your proxy sign-on as an intermediary.

 You can read Mozilla's information about X-Frame-Options for more detailed notes about this header.